QLIQ-TECH/component/README.md

 ## QLIQ Marketplace - Next.js Implementation

-This is a Next.js implementation of the QLIQ marketplace design based on the provided Figma design.
+This is a Next.js implementation of the QLIQ marketplace design based on the provided Figma design...

 ## Features